adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Consensus Mechanisms in Blockchain.md

 * **Fault Tolerance**: Like IBFT, PBFT can handle up to 1/3 of faulty nodes in the network.

 #### Advantages
-PBFT is efficient and offers a low-latency consensus mechanism without intensive computational requirements.
-It is ideal for networks where participants are partially trusted and a high transaction throughput is necessary.
+* efficient and offers a low-latency consensus mechanism without intensive computational requirements
+* ideal for networks where participants are partially trusted
+* a high transaction throughput is necessary

 #### Use Cases
 PBFT is commonly used in private or consortium blockchain networks, particularly where quick consensus and transaction finality are important.